telekom-mms/kavir/README.md

 ## container image

 The container is based on [bitnamis kubectl container](https://github.com/bitnami/containers/tree/main/bitnami/kubectl) published under the [Apache2 License](https://www.apache.org/licenses/LICENSE-2.0).
 It uses a bash file which gathers information via `kubectl` and commits them as csv files to the predefined git repository.
 Look inside the `docker` folder to read more about it and how to use it.

+## helm chart

+The helm chart uses the container image described above to create a [kubernetes cronjob](https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/) inside the kubernetes cluster which periodically updates the csv files in the predefined git repository.
+Look inside the `helm` folder to read more about it and how to use it.